 In 2018, the Group entered into an operating lease agreement with Springdale Trading Corp. for the lease of a commercial space used as the Group's showroom and for subleasing purposes.
 The contract runs for a period of five (5) years and is renewable annually subject to mutual agreement by both parties.
-Security deposits relating to this contract as of December 31, 2022 and 2021 amounted to P0.74 million (see Note 10).
+Security deposits relating to this contract as of December 31, 2023 and 2022 amounted to P0.74 million (see Note 10).
+The lease was renewed for another five (5) years starting July 1, 2023 to June 30, 2028.

 On May 1, 2019, the Group entered into another operating lease agreement with Philippine Union Realty Development Corporation for a period of two (2) years covering a commercial space to be used as the Group's showroom.
 The lease was renewed for a year starting May 1, 2021 and was subsequently renewed until December 31, 2022.
-Related security deposits amounted to $\neq 0.14$ million and $\neq 0.28$ million as of December 31, 2022 and 2021, respectively (see Note 10).
+Related security deposits amounted to P0.14 million and P0.28 million as of December 31, 2022 and 2021, respectively (see Note 10).